Chartered Legal Executive Apprenticeship

 - Schemes of work with targets broken down across the period of the programme

-- Face-to-face or live interactive webinar induction
+- Live interactive webinar induction

 - Course manual specially written to deliver the syllabus